Mar Vista Animal Medical Center

 OspA and OspC Vaccine: The third type of vaccine targets both OspA as above but also OspC.
 OspC is the surface protein the Borrelia organism expresses inside the dog.
 The idea is that the OspC antibodies target Borrelia organisms that make it inside the dog's body, theoretically providing enhanced protection.

 Recombinant OspA plus Chimerized OspC Vaccine: This vaccine has all the advantages of the OspA attack as well as the advantages of recombinant technology.
 Taking things a step further, is the Chimerized OspC portion.
 The idea here is that Borrelia burgdorferi expresses OspC in the dog's body and generating antibodies against OspC enables the immune system to find the organism where ever it is hiding.
 The problem is that OspC is not one protein; there are many forms of OspC.
-The chimerized OspC used in the vaccine takes pieces from seven different versions of OspC and binds them into an amalgamation.
+Chimerizing OspC means taking seven versions of OspC and binding pieces together into one protein clump.
 In this way, the immune system can be directed against multiple versions of OspC rather than only one.

 Merial Lyme Vaccine